sandboxingRepo/obsidian-sandbox/obsidian/essay/_posts/2017-04-05-software-naming.md

 This creates incentives for developers to add code anywhere because there are no hierarchical cues.
 As Alan Kay puts it,

-> Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no structural integrity, but just done by brute force and thousands of slaves.
+> Most software today is very much like an Egyptian pyramid with millions of bricks piled on top of each other, with no smachintural integrity, but just done by brute force and thousands of slaves.

 **Example 1: HTTP domain and a car**